-Easy to start and continue growing, this “bug” can be ready to make soda whenever you please.
+Easy to start and continue growing, this “bug” can be ready to make soda whenever you like.

 - 3 cups water